AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

     25/08/2016 17:34:25 scheduler Starting targeting workflow 'xyz_wkf_engage_4' for campaign '01 - Engage campaign (xyz_engage_campaign)'
     ```

-    This means it's trying to start the workflow xyz_wkf_engage_4 but is not able to.
-In most cases, this workflow is pointing to would be in a finished state and cannot be started.
-For this, we can do an unconditional stop for the workflow xyz_wkf_engage_4 and then Restart Campaign jobs (operation mgt).
+    This means **[!UICONTROL operationMgt]** is trying to start the workflow "xyz_wkf_engage_4" but is not able to.
+In most cases, the workflow it is pointing to is in a finished state and cannot be started.
+In this case, perform an unconditional stop for the workflow "xyz_wkf_engage_4", then restart **[!UICONTROL operationMgt]**.

-1. Check wether the sever module wfserver is running.
-This process is responsible for running all workflows and if it is not running, none of the workflows run.
-If the process is not running contact customer care.
-In on-premise installation, restart the service.
+1. Check the **[!UICONTROL wfserver]** module state in the **[!UICONTROL Monitoring]** tab,accessible from Campaign Classic homepage.
+This process is responsible for running all workflows.
+If it is not running, contact Adobe Customer Care.
+If you have an on-premise installation, restart the service.

-1. Check if the concurrency limit is reached.
-TThis can be confirmed by checking the number of workflows running inside a campaign and check the value of NmsOperation_LimitConcurrency under Platform>Options.
+1. Check if the **number of campaign processes running** on the instance is more than the threshold.
+There is a limit defined by the **[!UICONTROL NmsOperation_LimitConcurrency]** option on how many campaign processes can run on the instance in parallel.
+When this limit is reached, the workflow stays in the "Start as soon as possible" state as long as the number of workflows running is above the limit.

-    If the threshold is reached, stop unwanted workflows and delete failed deliveries to bring within threshold.
+    To solve this issue, stop unwanted workflows and delete failed deliveries.
+If the threshold was reached, this will allow the running of new processes.

-    Increase the concurrency limit if it's a business need or we can explain that the workflow starts as soon as the concurrency threshold is restored.
+    >[CAUTION]
+    >
-    + warning: increase not recommended, may lead to performance issues, reach out to your Adobe consultant before proceeding
+    >Increasing the **[!UICONTROL NmsOperation_LimitConcurrency]** option threshold may lead to performance issues on your instance.
+In any case, do not perform this on your own and reach out to your Adobe Campaign consultant.

 ## Start in progress {#start-in-progress}